Lethalz/LethalZet/202109111614/README.md

 # Best foods for meal prepping

-I think it's in my best interest to start meal planning, half o fthe reason i'm always eating out is because i dont have a plan for meals during the week.
+I think it's in my best interest to start meal planning, half of the reason i'm always eating out is because i dont have a plan for meals during the week.

 This will be a good way to organize the food im putting into my body and eating healthier as well.